Based on requirements, always pick the right tool for the job. — DrewMarsh

 - Hashing is used so that searching a database can be done more efficiently.

 - Internet routers use hash tables to route the data from one computer to another.

-- Internet search engine uses hash function effectively.
+- The Internet search engine uses a hash functions effectively.

 The graph is an abstract data type that is meant to implement the graph and directed graph concepts from mathematics.
 The developer can use Graph in the following use cases.